 He tried his best not to ogle her as he approached her.
 She was tall, at least six feet, with dark curly hair extending halfway down her back.
 Her skin was a gorgeous shade of mocha brown, with a pair of blue skinny jeans and a snug black tank top accentuating her curvy figure.
 As he approached, she gave a warm smile and greeted him.
 “Good afternoon, sir.”
 She spoke with a slight accent that Mike couldn’t quite place, maybe from somewhere in the Middle East, though he couldn’t be sure.

 “Hi, how goes it today?
 My name’s Mike.”
 He extended his hand, and she shook it with a gentle grip.

 “A pleasure, Mike.
 I’m Selena.
 I trust you are interested in my wares that I brought today?”

 “Wares, eh?”
 Her wording confused him a bit.
 “Does that mean you’re selling more than artwork today?”

 “Come and see for yourself,” she said with a wink.

-Browsing her table, Selena had lots of jewelry for sale, all of it hand made.
-As he looked, she explained that her family was originally from Iran, but came to America when she was ten years old.
-Far from the typical girly-girl, she developed a particular aptitude for shop class and metalworking in high school, leading her to start her jewelry business.
-In addition, almost all the pieces she had for sale were clearly inspired by her Middle Eastern roots.
+Browsing her table, Selena had lots of hand made jewelry for sale.
+As he looked, she explained that her family had immigrated from Iran, coming to America when she was ten years old.
+Far from the typical girly-girl, she developed a particular aptitude for shop class and metalworking in high school.
+This lead her to start up her jewelry business.
+As such, almost all the pieces she had for sale were inspired by her Middle Eastern roots.